SwissDataScienceCenter/renku-notebooks/README.rst

 ---------

 The service defines endpoints to list the active sessions for a user, start or stop a session.
-It can also provide information the logs from a running user sessions or information about work that was saved automatically if a user stops a sessions without commiting and pushing all their work to their project repository.
+It can also provide the logs of a running user session or information about work that was saved automatically if a user stops a session without committing and pushing all their work to their project repository.

 The endpoints for the API will be defined in the swagger page of any Renku deployment.